 When you created your Exchange Environment you likely did an extensive sizing exercise, but you may not have taken these mailboxes into account at that point.
 If so, you may have to redesign certain aspects of the environment to support these additional storage requirements.

 A common obstacle that can trip people up is that while many on-premises systems do not have Online Archives, Exchange Online users commonly do.
-If organizations are using an on-premises exchange archiving, our cloud to on-premises migration solution Cloud Commander allows you to move the archives into the primary mailbox.
+If organizations are using an on-premises exchange archiving, Cloud Commander, Office 365 tenant to tenant migration tool, also allows you to move the archives into the primary mailbox.
 This makes sense if the archives are not very large, and you do not want to enable this feature as users move over.
 However, depending on your requirements, this may not be what you’re looking to do.